 Born on the small island of Sula, Norway, trumpeter Nils Peter Molvær bridges several musical genres, connecting ambient, house and electronica to jazz.
 After playing as a sideman in diverse jazz groups he released his avant-garde debut, Khmer, in 1998.
 The follow-up, Solid Ether, arrived two years later, presenting Molvær's creative concept that composing and producing are an ever-evolving process.
 In 2003, he won the prestigious Buddy, Norway's highest honour for a jazz musician, and went on to score compositions for theatre and film projects across Europe.
-In 2009, the visionary trumpeter released Hamada.
-Baboon Moon followed two years later.
+His recent discography includes Hamada (2009), Baboon Moon (2011) and Switch (2014).